My Go-To Holiday Brunch For Feeding A Crowd!

 I love to host large groups for brunch, and this delicious, flaky Croissant Breakfast Casserole keeps mornings easy.
-Piled high with buttery croissants, crispy bacon, and lots of shredded cheese (we’re using a mix of nutty Gruyere and white Cheddar), this checks all the boxes for a satisfying savory breakfast that is packed with flavor.
+Piled high with buttery croissants, crispy bacon, and lots of shredded cheese (I like a mix of nutty Gruyere and white Cheddar), this checks all the boxes for a satisfying savory breakfast that’s packed with flavor.

-Croissants are ripped into smaller bite-size pieces, then baked in one dish with the bacon and cheese in a custard mixture made with eggs and heavy cream.
 The end result is both creamy and indulgent with the added benefit of crispy croissant edges!
-Guests will beg you for the recipe.
+Guests will beg you for the recipe. 🙌🏻

-I like to serve this with a dollop of sour cream on top and some fresh berries on the side.
-Easy, delicious, and perfect for a crowd!
+It’s great with a dollop of sour cream or crème fraîche on top and some fresh berries on the side.
+A restaurant-worthy breakfast from the comfort of home–plus, it easily feeds a crowd!

-- Gruyere and white Cheddar cheese: The Gruyere adds a nutty, rich taste, while the white Cheddar is more mild.
+- Gruyere cheese adds a nutty, rich taste, while white Cheddar is more mild.
 They both melt beautifully!

 How To Make A Croissant Breakfast Casserole